 - receiving certain other benefits due to illness or disability

 How to claim and what you will get

-After you claim your State Pension, the Pension Service will write to you and tell you how much you will get.
-It will be paid with your State Pension into your bank account.
+After you claim, the Pension Service will write to you and tell you how much you will be getting.

 - your earnings